 Yet, Disney continues to pour money into the project.
 Why?

 Well, once you close the park the magic is gone forever.
-Tinker Bell won't fly anymore.
-Captain Jack Sparrow can't save the day.
-You'd never be able to walk through the gates and take the march down Main Street U.S.A either.
+Tinker Bell won’t fly anymore.
+Captain Jack Sparrow can’t save the day.
+You’d never be able to walk through the gates and take the march down Main Street U.S.A either.
 Disney poured another billion plus into the park.
-It wanted the option to keep it open.
+Management wanted the option to keep telling the story.
 Long term, perhaps, that is a small price to pay.